crosscompute/crosscompute-docs/docs/automation-framework/tutorials/airport-traffic/README.md

 ## Phase 0: Plan Dashboard Variables

 The first step is to decide what variables you want to show in your dashboard.
+Choose your output variables carefully -- decide what data is appropriate to share with the outside world.

 1. Configure automation
 2. Define batches